stevenrskelton/stevenrskelton.github.io/_posts/2022-04-14-emoji-progress-bar-for-sass-integrations.md

   s"$completeBar$progressChar$remainingBar"
 }
 ```
-And now we have progress bar to use everywhere and can scale in width from from 1 to N characters.
+And now we have progress bar to use everywhere and can scale in width from from 1 to N characters.<br/>
 <img src="/assets/images/2022/04/slack_done-slant.png" alt=":done-slant:" style="float:left">
 ```
 Congratulations!